 XPhase photos can indeed be used for Street View.
 Here is a sample I uploaded:

 Please note however, that XPhase’s native resolution is too high for Street View, which is limited to 100mp.
 XPhase photos should therefore be resized to 14,000 x 7,000 (or 14142 x 7071), using any image editor including Windows’ Paint app.

 Right now, XPhase does not have geotags yet, so instead, go to maps.google.com and look for the location of the photo (in this case, Polliwog Park).
 Click on Photos and click on “add a photo”.
 The photo you upload will then be automatically tagged for the correct location.

 Conclusion: XPhase Strengths and Weaknesses (updated: May 9, 2020)

 Here are my preliminary impressions of the XPhase’s strengths and weaknesses for the 3 P’s of the 360 Camera Buying Guide:

-– Minimum shutter speed for handheld use is too slow (1/13 sec.)
+- Minimum shutter speed for handheld setting is too slow (1/13 sec.)

-– On my review unit, one lens is slightly back focused (resulting in a slightly longer near limit for focus).
-According to XPhase, the final version will have better lenses.
+- On my first review unit, one lens was slightly back focused.
+I received the final version which had no backfocused lenses.

 Practicality / convenience: